 Robertsdale is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
-With a population of 5,894 people and three constituent neighborhoods, Robertsdale is the 111th largest community in Alabama.
+With a population of 6,838 people and three constituent neighborhoods, Robertsdale is the 111th largest community in Alabama.

 The people who call Robertsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Robertsdale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Robertsdale include German, French, English, and Scots-Irish.
+Important ancestries of people in Robertsdale include German, Irish, French, English, and Italian.